 8. The Blank Backsplash

 While there is nothing wrong with neutral colors or using a single color to create a striking backsplash, simply opting for a blank design won’t cut it.
 It looks like you’re still waiting to decorate the kitchen and is something of a throwback to the 1980s.
 Simple tiles or another basic backsplash will look better than the blank wall.

 9. Pebble Tiles

 Pebble tiles are supposed to give a natural look to a kitchen, although it isn’t entirely natural to have rocks in your cooking area.
 Pebble tiles, especially when used as a backsplash, draw the attention and if you already have a granite worktop and other busy designs, it really can be too much for the eye to handle.

 Exposed brick has a look of New York loft apartment style about it, which is not a bad thing.
 However, backsplashes are used to protect against damp and dirt, both of which can easily get inside the porous surface of brick and cause real trouble.
 Bricks are also rough and difficult to clean, and once they start to fall apart, it is very difficult to keep them together so you will end up with bits of brick dust on your countertops.
 Brick effect may be fine, but exposed and untreated brick is best left for other rooms.

 11. Stainless Steel

-Metal backsplashes are popular in 2022, but we caution against the use of stainless steel for several reasons.
+Metal backsplashes are popular, but we caution against the use of stainless steel for several reasons.
 Firstly, it will make your kitchen look like a professional restaurant kitchen, which is far from inviting.
 It is also challenging to keep it clean and ensure that it isn’t smeared or otherwise looking dirty.
 Combine the two, and you have a dirty looking but still starkly utilitarian kitchen.
 There are other metals out there that can make good looking and easily maintained kitchen surfaces.